farukznb/Retention-Time-Prediction-With-KA-GNN/README.md

 - **Experiment 1 — Global Training:** Models trained on the full dataset without class differentiation, evaluated on a single held-out test set (n = 11,994).
 - **Experiment 2 — Class-Wise Oriented Training:** Models trained taking chemical superclasses into account, evaluated with 3-fold cross-validation and per-class MedAE analysis.
-- **Experiment 3 — Graph-Free MLP–PGM Ablation:** The KA-GNN backbone is replaced with a standard MLP operating on tabular features only, isolating the contribution of molecular graph structure and KAN expressivity to the performance gains observed in Experiments 1 and 2.

 ---